KMDLabs/trollbox/README.md

 ## Dependencies/Prerequisites :
 Komodo asset chains with oracles contract already running with `-pubkey=` set at startup.
 It is recommend to use a freshly created address.

+The default komodo data directory is set to `$home/.komodo`.
+If this is not correct for your machine, change it in getconf.py.

 python3 and requests installed
 ```shell
 sudo apt-get install python3